dotnet/docs-maui/docs/user-interface/handlers/create.md

 }
 ```

-`MauiVideoPlayer` derives from `Grid`, and the `MediaPlayerElement` is added as a child of the `Grid`.
+`MauiVideoPlayer` derives from <xref:Microsoft.Maui.Controls.Grid>, and the `MediaPlayerElement` is added as a child of the <xref:Microsoft.Maui.Controls.Grid>.
 This enables the `MediaPlayerElement` to automatically size to fill all available space.

 The `Dispose` method is responsible for performing native view cleanup: